AGnias47/tsp-research/ReadMe.md

 ## TSP Problem Data

 Problems used are located in the `data` repo and can be called by name in the `main.py` script.
-Additional problems can be added by downloading a [tsplib](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)-compatibly file and updating the `config.yaml`.
+Additional problems can be added by downloading a [tsplib](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)-compatible files and adding them to the `data` directory.
 Files can be decompressed with `gzip -d`.

 ## Run